Gomsofi06/BigDataAnalysis/README.md

 Project for the Big Data Analysis course of the Master in Data Science at the NOVA IMS Faculty, Lisbon

 Made in collaboration between **Sofia Gomes**, **Marta Boavida**, **David Cascão**, **Jan-Louis Schneider** and **Jorge Cordeiro**

+## Objective of the Project:

+## Parts of the project:
+1. Data Exploration, Analysis and Pre-processing
+2. Modeling
+3. Report